 We rely on certain key customers for a significant portion of revenues.
-In the U.S., our key customers are EMC Pharma, LLC with which we partnered in March 2021 to sell our prescription dermatology and eye care products and MannaPro, our partner for our animal health care products.
-Our wound care products are purchased by hospitals, physicians, nurses, and other healthcare practitioners directly from us.
-At March 31, 2021, no customer represented more than 10% of the net accounts receivable balance.
-For the year ended March 31, 2021, one customer represented 32%, and one customer represented 15% of net revenues.
+In the U.S., our key customers are EMC Pharma, LLC with which we partnered in March 2021 to sell our prescription dermatology and eye care products and Manna Pro, our partner for our animal health care products.
+Our wound care products are purchased by hospitals, physicians, nurses, and other healthcare practitioners from us directly.
+At March 31, 2022, one customer represented 20% of our net accounts receivable balance, one customer represented 15% of our net accounts receivable balance, and one customer represented 14% of our net accounts receivable balance, one customer represented 16% of our net accounts receivable balance, one customer represented 16% of our net accounts receivable balance.
+At March 31, 2022, one customer represented 16%, one customer represented 14% of our net accounts receivable balance.
+For the year ended March 31, 2022, one customer represented 10%, one customer represented 17%, and one customer represented 21% of net revenues.
+For the year ended March 31, 2021, one customer represented 15% of net revenues.